thingsiplay/findpick/README.md

 Required GNU/Linux utilities, depending on what commandline options are enabled:

 ```
-bash find touch rm cat sed sort ls file readlink realpath nohup xdg-open
+bash find touch rm cat sed grep sort ls file readlink realpath nohup xdg-open
 ```

 In example [nohup](https://www.man7.org/linux/man-pages/man1/nohup.1.html) or [xdg-open](https://linux.die.net/man/1/xdg-open) won't be needed, if the option `-r` isn't set at all.
-So these programs aren't hard requirements, rather soft requirements the moment they are called.
+So these programs aren't hard requirements, rather soft requirements the moment they are needed.

-Optional program used for menu generation by default with `-m` command:
+Optional program used for menu building by default at `-m` command:

 ```
 fzf